SitePen/mayhem/templating/html/README.md

 </widget>
 ```

-The AST we should expect this to generate isn't much more complex:
+The parse tree we should expect this to generate isn't much more complex:

 ```javascript
 {